Prince Daddy & the Hyena: Formation and early years

 Prince Daddy & the Hyena began in 2014 with the release of an extended play titled Skip Cutscenes!
-Blow Loud!.
-In 2015, the band went into the headroom studio with Joe Reinhart (Hop Along, Algernon Cadwallader) and recorded their first album, but the release was delayed several times.

-In the mean time, the band wrote, recorded and released the EP Adult Summers.
+Blow Loud!

+The band released the EP Adult Summers in 2015 through Broken World Media and again in 2017 through Counter Intuitive Records.

 Their first full-length album I Thought You Didn't Even Like Leaving was finally released in 2016 on Broken World Media.
-I Thought You Didn’t Like Leaving was written during Gregory’s high school days, the album was about working at Panera Bread and “being so sad about your friends leaving you that you lay in bed, eat Cheetos, and smoke weed.

-In 2017 Ziembiec left the band on good terms due to exhaustion from touring.
-Daniel Gorham from Pictures of Vernon took over on drums.
+In 2017, Ziembiec left the band and was replaced by Daniel Gorham from Pictures of Vernon.

 Cosmic Thrill Seekers

 In 2019, the band released its second full-length album titled Cosmic Thrill Seekers on Counter Intuitive Records, and embarked on several extensive tours in support of the album.
+This tour would prove difficult for the band, as they were involved in a traffic accident which left the band and members of their team temporarily disabled.
+After recovering from this incident, the band's tour van was broken into, leading to the loss of $7,500 worth of equipment.

-The band went on tour Europe with Oso Oso in further support of the record in the fall of 2019.
-In 2020, the band embarked on their co-headlining tour with Oso Oso with support from Just Friends.
+The band toured Europe with Oso Oso in support of the album in the fall of 2019, and in 2020, the band embarked on a co-headlining tour with Oso Oso, with support from Just Friends.

 Self-titled album

-In 2021, the band signed to Pure Noise Records and released the single "Curly Q." which Gregory wrote for his nephew.
+In 2021, the band signed to Pure Noise Records and released the single "Curly Q.", which Gregory wrote for his nephew.